amanantuley/Minithon-2.0/README.md

 ---

 ### 🔗 **Connect with Us**
-🌍 Feel free to connect or contribute to make this project even better!
+🌍 Feel free to explore, connect, or contribute to make **Smart Campus** even better!